 An Ozone system for pools injects Ozone gas into the pool water for disinfection like chlorine.
 Ozone Pool Systems are used as a secondary sanitizer reducing the need for harsh chemicals like Chlorine & Bromide.

-Ozone is effective oxidizer with a lot of advantages over other chemicals but only treats pool H2O while passing through the chamber in the filter system, then a small amount of Chlorine is added creating a residual in the pool H2O.
+Ozone is an effective oxidizer with a lot of advantages over other chemicals but only treats pool H2O while passing through the chamber in the filter system, then a small amount of Chlorine is added creating a residual in the pool H2O.

 Ozone systems produce ozone through two generator types; Corona Discharge and Ultraviolet light.
 Some systems use both for the best and most complete disinfection.